Skip to main content

 PropertyDescription

-ModeDetermines whether older data is archived to a target location or permanently deleted.
+ModeDetermines how older data is archived or permanently deleted.
+Options include:

 Maintenance AgeSpecifies the age threshold for data maintenance.